Youth advocates volunteered for climate education amid lockdown

 Rodelon Ramos is another alumnus of REBOOT.
 He also an architect, environmental planner, and a development practitioner.

 The interview was conducted by Chao Cabatingan of the FES Phillippines Office.
-For more information on their work in the Philippines, follow them on Facebook or visit their website.
+For more information on their work in the Philippines, follow them on Facebook or visit their website

 FES Asia

-Bringing together the work of our offices in the region, we provide you with the latest news on current debates, insightful research and innovative visual outputs on the future of work, geopolitics, gender justice, and social-ecological transformation.
+Bringing together the work of our offices in the region, we provide you with the latest news on current debates, insightful research and innovative visual outputs on geopolitics, climate and energy, gender justice, trade unions and social-ecological transformation.